Vente-Exclusive has “something new to sell every day,” as Product Manager, Wouter Cuypers puts it.

 Under the Excel-based model, employees had to rely on the IT department, which managed the database and wrote queries to produce business reports.
 The process was slow, inflexible, and hard to maintain.

 Then Datatonic, a UK-based data architecture firm, recommended Tableau, which connects natively to BigQuery.
-Together, the pair addresses the full spectrum of Vente-Exclusive’s big data needs.
+Together, the pair addresses the full spectrum Vente-Exclusive’s big data needs.
 Google Cloud Platform stores and processes the data, and Tableau visualizes and shares the data for SQL-free analysis.

 “With just a few simple clicks, you can create compelling visualizations with analysis in no time,” says Wouter.